MD Anderson Cancer Center Research Data Specialist - Investigational Cancer Therapeutics in Houston, Texas

 Required: Bachelor's degree in a related field.

 Required: Two years research study experience.
-May substitute required education degree with additional years or equivalent experience or completed years of college on a one to one basis.
+May substitute required education degree with additional years of equivalent experience.
+With preferred degree, no experience required.

 It is the policy of The University of Texas MD Anderson Cancer Center to provide equal employment opportunity without regard to race, color, religion, age, national origin, sex, gender, sexual orientation, gender identity/expression, disability, protected veteran status, genetic information, or any other basis protected by institutional policy or by federal, state or local laws unless such distinction is required by law. http://www.mdanderson.org/about-us/legal-and-policy/legal-statements/eeo-affirmative-action.html